 - The importance of communication and communicating clearly and responsibly

 - How to support individuals to remain safe from harm (Safeguarding)

 - How to promote health and wellbeing for the individuals you support and work colleagues

 - How to work professionally and seek to advance your own professional development

 Learners will also complete a Level 2 Diploma in Health and Social Care (Adults).
 This qualification, promoted and valued by employers, is achieved by a combination of direct teaching and self-directed learning.

-Regular training sessions with our in-house Trainer Assessors will allow you to gain the knowledge and skills to achieve the Adult Care qualification, assessment activities such as practical observations, Q&A, written assignments and a series of professional discussions will provide evidence for your e-portfolio.
-To prepare for a final end-point assessment you will be asked to complete a number of activities in visits with your Assessor to build confidence and competence in the knowledge, skills and behaviours areas.
+Regular training sessions with our in-house trainer assessors will allow you to gain the knowledge and skills to achieve the Adult Care qualification.
+Assessment activities such as practical observations, Q&A, written assignments and a series of professional discussions will provide evidence for your e-portfolio.
+To prepare for a final End-Point Assessment you will be asked to complete a number of activities in between visits with your assessor to build confidence and competence in the knowledge, skills and behaviours areas.